Exploring Aviation VHF ACARS

 VDL Mode 2

-118 – 137 MHz, D8PSK modulation, up to 31.5 kbps, packet-based
+118 – 137 MHz, D8PSK modulation, up to 31.5 kbps, packet-based, line-of-sight (~200-300 km range)

-Software Setup – Decoding with acarsdec
+Decoding with acarsdec

 For decoding VHF ACARS, one of the most reliable and lightweight tools available is acarsdec.
 It is a fast, command-line decoder capable of handling multiple channels simultaneously while maintaining excellent performance—even in busy RF environments like Dubai International Airport.